Skip to main content

 The key design constraint is Discord’s rate limit on message edits (roughly 5 edits per 5 seconds per channel).
 The streamer stays well within this by editing at a fixed interval rather than on every delta.

-Text deltas
+Text deltas and status signals

 Event typeHandling

-content_block_delta with textYielded as a text delta
+content_block_delta with textYielded as a text string

-When an enter_fork tool fires during streaming, stream_chat() interrupts the SDK client and suppresses remaining stream events.
+When an enter_fork tool fires during streaming, stream_response() interrupts the SDK client and suppresses remaining stream events.
 The loop continues to drain messages so the ResultMessage still saves the session ID, but no further text deltas are yielded.

 Throttled editing